Merkoba/Harambe/README.md

 To use these, a user must have the `mage` permission.

-On the web interface, if the file combination matches, the user is asked if they want to apply the magic action, which is basically `ffmpeg` and it can take a long time to complete, unless you have a nice `gpu` support on it.
+On the web interface, if the file combination matches, the user is asked if they want to apply the magic action, which is basically `ffmpeg` and it can take a long time to complete, unless you have nice `gpu` support for it.

 The current spells are: